-Following two approaches are proposed for to cater for Engineering Geologists within the Regulations:
+Following approach is proposed for to cater for Engineering Geologists within the Regulations:

-- Group Engineering Geologists with the Design Practitioner Geotechnical Engineers in a new design practitioner type called Design Practitioner Ground Engineering Specialist (Alternative 1), or: - Add a new design practitioner type called Design Practitioner Engineering Geologist (Alternative 2). - 8.
-Do you support the proposed qualification, skills, knowledge and experience requirements for each class of practitioner?
+- Group Engineering Geologists with the Design Practitioner Geotechnical Engineers in a new design practitioner type called Design Practitioner - Ground Engineering Specialist - Do you support the proposed qualification, skills, knowledge and experience requirements for each class of practitioner?
 Why or why not?
 Please make suggestions for additional or alternative requirements.

-As described in the answer to Question 7, there are two approaches for the Regulations to cater for Engineering Geologists:
+As described in the answer to Question 7, proposal is for the Regulations to cater for Engineering Geologists:

-Group Engineering Geologists with the Design Practitioner - Geotechnical Engineers in a new design practitioner type called Design Practitioner - Ground Engineering Specialist (Alternative 1), or: - Add a new design practitioner type called Design Practitioner - Engineering Geologists (Alternative 2).
+- Group Engineering Geologists with the Design Practitioner - Geotechnical Engineers in a new design practitioner type called Design Practitioner - Ground Engineering Specialist (Alternative 1), or:

-For alternative 1, the possible change would be to rename the qualification matching the renamed type of design practitioner:
+This possible change would be to rename the qualification matching the renamed type of design practitioner:

-Schedule 2, Part 3 Section 17 Design practitioner - geotechnical ground engineering

-(1) Qualification

-Must be registered as a professional engineer in the class of professional engineer - geotechnical engineering under the Act, or
+- Schedule 2, Part 3 Section 17 Design practitioner - geotechnical ground engineering - (1) Qualification Must be registered as a professional engineer in the class of professional engineer geotechnical engineering under the Act, or